top of page

 • A lifelong stutterer who remained speechless for years, actor James Earl Jones has garnered an unprecedented number of awards and is viewed by many as having the most iconic voice in Hollywood history.

 To assume that early child-rearing practices are not contributing factors to this current phenomenon is shortsighted.
-Recently, while watching a television documentary on the status of childcare in America, I was quite chagrined, but not necessarily surprised, to observe a mother putting socks and shoes on her child who looked to be around age 5.
+Recently, while watching a television documentary on the status of childcare in America, I was quite dismayed, but not necessarily surprised, to observe a mother putting socks and shoes on her child who looked to be around age 5.
 In local stores, I regularly see parents doing for their children that which the children should be doing for themselves (or at the very least, attempting to do for themselves).
-Recent observations include pulling a straw wrapper off a straw, lifting a child into a car seat vs. allowing the child to climb into the seat independently, fastening car seat straps, and carrying their child’s backpack to the car.
+Recent observations include pulling a wrapper off a straw, lifting a child into a car seat instead of letting the child climb in independently, fastening car seat straps, and carrying the child’s backpack to the car.
 All were basic tasks that the children in question were quite capable of doing on their own.

-When adults do work that children can do for themselves, the timeline for achieving proficiency is impaired; impaired timelines can result in decreased interest and motivation - a concern regularly expressed by classroom teachers.
-Parents who teach their children to do for themselves early in life lay the foundation for personal responsibility to become the norm.
+When adults do work that children can do for themselves, the timeline for achieving proficiency is disrupted; disrupted timelines can result in decreased interest and motivation - a concern regularly expressed by classroom teachers.
+Parents who teach their children to do for themselves early in life establish a foundation where personal responsibility becomes the norm.
 Appropriately increasing the level and types of responsibilities during the middle and high school years conveys an increase in parental confidence which can significantly impact the maturation process.

 Allowing youth of all ages to independently experience the struggles required to master age-appropriate tasks is one of the most effective ways to achieve sustainable results; struggles that may require one to try, try again.
-The good feelings that accompany having successfully done the work necessary to achieve proficiency are key to maintaining motivation - especially when if at first you don’t succeed.
+The good feelings that accompany having successfully done the work necessary to achieve proficiency are key to maintaining motivation—particularly when if at first you don’t succeed.

 © Sharon Knapp Lamberth, October 16, 2021